 You can actually get a tasty bottle of wine for $10, Werlin says.
 The secret is to have a vendor you trust who can make an educated recommendation.

 - Beaujolais nouveau: Traditionally released annually in late November and consumed within the next few seasons, "This is not a wine you save; this is a wine you drink," Werlin says.
 "It's meant to be fun."
 A good one is Georges Duboeuf.

 - Cava: A Spanish sparkling wine that is often affordable, Werlin says.
 One budget-priced selection she likes is Jaume Serra Cristalino Brut.
-If your budget allows, pair it with a few ounces of Manchego cheese for a gift with a Spanish theme.
+If your budget allows, serve it with a few ounces of Manchego cheese for a gift with a Spanish theme.

 - Prosecco: A popular Italian sparkling wine, "It's a good way to have bubbly without having to pay a bundle, and I know people who prefer it over Champagne," Werlin says.
-Zonin is a brand that is good as well as budget-priced.
+Zonin is a brand that is tasty as well as budget-priced.

 Music or a few well-chosen apps

 Whatever it is you want to do, there's probably an app for that.
 App lovers often find the best ones through word-of-mouth recommendations from friends and family, Lowell says.
 "Then you say, 'How did I live without that?'"

 So if you know of a couple of awesome apps, give them as gifts, he says.

 Most apps these days run anywhere from 99 cents to $2.99, Lowell says.
 And that gives gift-givers plenty of leeway to pick a few that really suit the needs of their recipients, he says.

 In a similar vein, you can create a music playlist.
 On iTunes, songs run from 69 cents to $1.29, which means you have a lot of choices if you have a $10 budget.